hiiamboris/red-spaces-gitlab-mirror/quickstart.md

 Prerequisites: [Red](http://www.red-lang.org/p/download.html) (only automated builds!!), [Git](https://git-scm.com/downloads)

 Due to numerous never-fixed include bugs of Red, Spaces are now distributed as a single-file version.
-It ncludes the whole Spaces source and the mezzanines it depends on.
+It includes the whole Spaces source and the mezzanines it depends on.

 **Which one to choose?**